-Why choose a BSc in Natural Resource Conservation?
+Why choose a BSc in Natural Resources Conservation?

 By gaining an understanding of how to balance social, economic, cultural, and aesthetic issues, this multidisciplinary degree will help you shape our future and our planet.
 Core subjects include biodiversity and sustainability, resource socio-economics and policy, ecology and conservation biology, and land-use planning.

 - The Science and Management Major provides a rigorous education in natural sciences and a strong focus on solving conservation issues.
 Graduates have the opportunity to become a Registered Professional Biologist or Forester.

 - The second major is The Global Perspectives Major which helps you gain international experience in policy and planning and prepares you for work overseas.
 You will also have the opportunity to gain international experience during your studies.